Information Rights Management in Exchange Server

 Permissions: Read and Execute permissions to the AD RMS server certification pipeline (the

 AD RMS super users: To enable transport decryption, journal report decryption, IRM in Outlook on the web, and IRM decryption for Exchange Search, you need to add the Federation mailbox to the Super Users group on the AD RMS server.
-For details, see Add Federated Delivery Mailbox to AD RMS Super Users.
+For details, see Add the Federation Mailbox to the AD RMS Super Users Group.

 In a production environment, installing AD RMS and Exchange on the same server isn't supported.

 Exchange IRM features support Office file formats.
 You can extend IRM protection to other file formats by deploying custom protectors.
-For more information about custom protectors, see Information Protection and Control Partners in Microsoft partners.
+For more information about custom protectors, search for Information Protection and Control Partners on the Microsoft solution providers page.

 Configure and test IRM